 Fly reels specifically designed for saltwater fly fishing are important.
 Features to look for in reels are smooth drags, plenty of backing capacity, and a sturdy, machined, aluminum, one-piece anodized frame.
 Large arbor reels are a great choice and take up line and backing very quickly.
-Reels to consider include those built by Hardy, Abel, Galvan, Ross and Hatch.
+Reels to consider include those built by Abel, Hardy, Galvan, and Hatch.

-Lines:
+Fly Lines:

-The Scientific Anglers and Rio saltwater floating lines are a couple of our favorite permit lines.
-They cast permit crab and shrimp flies with ease, and both are very accurate.
+The Scientific Anglers and Rio make a couple of our favorite permit lines.
+They cast permit crab and shrimp flies with ease, and are very accurate.